Greek police suspect foul play in death of US scientist who taught in Germany | DW | 10.07.2019

 "We can't give out any other details because there is an ongoing police investigation."

 Eaton, 59, was a molecular biologist at the Max Planck Institute in Dresden, Germany.
 She had been in Crete to attend a scientific conference.
-Colleagues believed she had gone out for a run and never returned during the event last week.
+Colleagues believe she had gone out for a run during the event last week and never returned .

 This theory was backed up by the fact that her wallet, passport, phone, and money were all found in her hotel room, but her running shoes were missing.